johncurt/websocket-presentation/README.md

 Presentation slides are available at `/res/slides/index.html`

-`server.php` shows how to run set up a Ratchet server
+`server.php` shows how to set up a Ratchet server

 `client.html` shows how to connect with JavaScript